EvalBeno/RTR-105/works/1lw_series/readme.md

     return S;
 }
 ```
+The function Squared_Cosine() works like this:
+* Firstly the Squared_Cosine() takes two variables the number which needs to be calculated, and order of taylor polynomial
+* Then the function calculates the first member to sum, and sets the k(times to run the program to 2).
+* In the while loop it calculates all the members(a) and then sums up to sum(S), it runs until k reaches the sum of value.
+*In the while loop there is if() statements, those are to show penultimate value and ultimate value, these are completely unnecessary and can be removed*
+* Then to correct the results since the cos^2 is shifted a bit upwards you just add 1

 Using the Taylor Series method we can make a function which aproximates the squared cosine value fairly accurately as it can be seen in this graph:
 ===